Chart Color Schemes

 AreaSearch assessment of residential development activity positions Rhodes among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers shows Rhodes granted approximately 214 residential property approvals annually over the past five financial years, totalling an estimated 1071 homes.
-No approvals have been recorded so far in FY-26.
-The average arrival rate of new residents per new home is around 0.2 people per year between FY-21 and FY-25.
-The average construction value of new properties is $522,000.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Rhodes has recorded approximately 214 residential properties granted approval each year over the past five financial years, totalling an estimated 1071 homes.
+So far in FY-26, no approvals have been recorded.
+On average, 0.2 new residents per year have arrived for every new home approved between FY-21 and FY-25.
+The average construction value of these new homes is $522,000, indicating a focus on the premium market with high-end developments.

 Future projections show Rhodes adding 2,421 residents by 2041 (from the latest AreaSearch quarterly estimate).
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.